|poor rooster, all the hens took off into the bushes and left him,

 While lice will just irritate the chickens and make them uncomfortable, mites actually suck the chicken's blood and can cause serious problems, even death.
 I suspect that's what we had the first time when the chickens died, although we only saw lice at the time (I remember those huge balls of eggs!).
 There are also several types of mites, some live on the chickens all the time and some live in the pen and jump on the chickens at night.

 When I checked the chickens again a few days later, I didn't find any lice, so I can report that neem oil definitely works on lice.
-I did see mites though, but I am hoping that the diatomeceous earth and the longer term effects of the neem oil are going to take care of these mites (you went back and read my neem oil post where I explain all that, right?).
+I did see mites though, but I am hoping that the diatomeceous earth and the longer term effects of the neem oil are going to take care of these mites.
 In the meantime, we are regularly cleaning out the nesting boxes and not giving those mites anywhere to hide.
 A couple of weeks later, a spot check of the rooster just after dark revealed no mites, so this approach appears to have worked.

 |cleaning nesting boxes with diatomeceous earth and wood shavings|